pslucas0212/K8-and-OpenShift-Lifecycle/README.md

 # Kubernetes and OpenShift Lifecycle

 This documents compares the Kubernetes version release and support cycle with that of OpenShift's release and support cycle.
-Last update 16 May 2022.
+Last update 2 August 2022.
 Check official documentaton (see Appendix below) to confirm correct dates before planning any activities.

 ### OCP Lifceycle Compared to K8s Lifecycle